List of Big Time Rush characters: Lightning The TV Wonder Dog

 Lightning The TV Wonder Dog (Morgan the dog) is a celebrity dog that lives in the Palmwoods.
 He has appeared in many episodes as a background character.
 In the Halloween special - Big Time Halloween, he steals Logan's arm and Logan chases after him.

 Dr. Hollywood

 Dr. Hollywood (Lorenzo Lamas) is the Palm Woods doctor.
 He is dramatic and appears in many episodes.
 Logan loves helping the doc out.

 Minor characters

 Obdul

 Obdul (Obdul Reid) is Griffin's personal bodyguard and assistant.
 He is always wearing a business suit and carries a black leather briefcase at all times.
 A running gag is Griffin saying something assaulting and Obdul tapping his briefcase.
 Another running gag is the always different content of the briefcase.
 Obdul often inspires fear in the other characters.
 However, he is shown to have a soft side, as when he helped Gustavo and Katie in Green Time Rush.
 Also this is the first episode in which he has a speaking part.
 Another episode where he takes an active role is Big Time Pranks II.

+Jessica

+Jessica is Griffin's personal bodyguard and assistant.
+She is always wearing a business suit.